 We live in the “Scientific Age.”
 The universe has been observed to grow larger and larger, as the atom is observed in smaller and smaller particles.
 Man believes he can measure just about anything.
 And with all that measuring, there comes a sense of control.
 Diseases are conquered, DNA solves crimes, we venture into space, and on and on.

-Unfortunately, with these scientific advances comes the powerful delusion that Man controls his destiny.
+Unfortunately, with these scientific advances comes the powerful delusion that humanity controls its destiny.
 God is no longer required.

 Our perceived realities have become material, not spiritual.
 In this day, we observe, think logically, act systematically to achieve desired goals, and measure the results.
 Like crazed robots, with our computers on overdrive, we seek the solutions to societal and personal problems everywhere but in the hand of God.